Chapter 4

 I would love to make lots of pictures of you, but it is very expensive.
 But next spring we will have a family picture for you.
 I lift you up in my arms in front of the mirror, Mommy stands next to you, that’s how we practice, and that is lots of fun for you too.
 You dark-eyed little monkey, now your eyes have changed to dark brown.
 Right now I hear you are spanking someone, saying “da, da.”
 I see it is your teddy bear, it probably hurt you someway, that’s why.
 Now you talk all the time, saying “naughty doll” and running all over the house all day.
 [József]

-A téngerzemü hölgy (Eyes Like the Sea), which won the Academy prize in 1890.
+[51] A téngerzemü hölgy (Eyes Like the Sea), which won the Hungarian Academy prize in 1890.
+Mór Jokai (1825-1904) was not only a popular novelist and dramatist, but a leader of the 1848 Hungarian Revolution.

 [52] Where they had gone for a month's vacation.